edplatform-startup/backend/docs/api.md

 - 500 Internal Server Error → Fallback error handler; body `{ "error": "Internal Server Error: <message>" }`.

 ## Notes
-- Every response uses JSON.
-Successful `POST /courses` requests return only the persisted `courseId`.
+- Every response uses JSON. `POST /courses` currently always returns 501 Not Implemented.
 - Readers should supply their own authentication/authorization in front of this API; it trusts the provided UUIDs.
 - Supabase schema: reads from and writes to `api.courses`. `course_data` is the canonical JSON column for stored syllabi.